PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-28-macos-compiling-from-source.md

 **Skills Required:** Intermediate terminal/shell knowledge.
 While compiling from source is not difficult, it's also not a beginner's task.

-Along with basic commands you should also already know what shell you're using, how to configure it, how to use auto-completion while typing commands, and have as a decent understanding of file permissions.
+Along with basic commands you should also already know what shell you're using, how to configure it, how to use auto-completion while typing commands, and have a decent understanding of file permissions.
 If you haven't learned those things, you should probably begin your journey into the shell with something simpler.
 {% endcapture %}<div class="notice--info">{{ notice-1 | markdownify }}</div>

 ### Why compile from source?